-Robotics

-Suggested exhibits include, but are not limited to, a notebook including a printout of code with requirements marked, a flowchart showing how the robot works, images of the robot being build and the final robot in action, a video, a live demonstration, or other applicable exhibits.
+Robotics: Suggested exhibits include, but are not limited to, a notebook including a printout of code with requirements marked, a flowchart showing how the robot works, images of the robot being build and the final robot in action, a video, a live demonstration, or other applicable exhibits.

-Beginner Level Grades 3-5
+Beginner Level Grades 3-5:

 - Create a flowchart

 - Build a robot

-- Use block-based program to operate
+- Use block- or text-based program to operate

 - Sequential programs

 - Events at beginning

-- Use at least one basic sensor
+- Model and demonstrate robot behaviors using a simulation environment (e.g. VEXcode VR [https://vr.vex.com])

-Intermediate Level Grades 6-8
+Intermediate Level Grades 6-8: